ACDguide/Governance/_sources/create/create-intro.md

 &nbsp;
 * [Requirements for publication & productisation](create-publishing.md)
-This chapter outlines the standards for publication data that either accompanies a journal article or is submitted to an intercomparison project (e.g. CMIP), and some recommendations for tools to aid this process.
+This chapter outlines the standards for publication data that either accompanies a journal article or is submitted to an intercomparison project (e.g., CMIP), and some recommendations for tools to aid this process.

     * Publishing in a journal
     * Submitting to an intercomparison project